BME-MIT-IET/iet-hf2021-undefined-team/IVT_assignment.md

 - Set the Enviorment for static testing by SonarQube
 - Get the analysis report from the cppchecker to analysis the quality of the code .
+- Static Analysis using Codacy
+- Manual Review on Collaborative Filtering and Matrix Factorization

 - Successful Library Configuration